silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/19_GraphQL/05_plugins/01_overview.md

 ### Registering plugins

-Plugins have to be registered with Injector.
+Plugins have to be registered to the `PluginRegistry` via the `Injector`.

 ```yaml
 SilverStripe\Core\Injector\Injector: